jankal/slides/symfony-cli.slides.md

 # 🐸 What?

 - single binary built with golang
-- natively installed binaries for php and extensions (easily done with brew 😉)
+- uses natively installed binaries for php and extensions (easily done with bre on mac 😉)
-- global proxy service for local ssl
+- global proxy service for local SSL
 - env-injecting proxy commands

 ---